📢 This book in a few sentences

 When you are motivated to succeed, you do your best to deliver great results at work repeatedly no matter how difficult it may seem to be.
 You’ll know why you are pushing yourself forward and why you want to do things better.
 Motivated people tend to have a positive mindset and personal drive.
 They have a strong desire to grow and focus on improving themselves in all aspects of their lives.
 Others frequently view them as very persistent and hard-working.

 You can build your personal motivation by setting challenging goals for yourself and trying to meet them no matter what.
-Think of something that would push you outside your comfort zone and explore your reasons why you want to achieve something.
-Ask yourself what is most important to you, what small steps you need to start taking and by when you need to achieve the goals you set for yourself.
+Think of something that would push you outside your comfort zone and explore the reasons why you want to achieve something.
+Ask yourself what is most important to you, what small steps you need to start taking, and by when you need to achieve the goals you set for yourself.

-Another good way to motivate yourself is to write down what is it that you want to become and read it frequently so you wouldn’t forget.
+Another good way to motivate yourself is to write down what it is that you want to become and read it frequently so you wouldn’t forget.
 Think how simple daily tasks and achievements can help you get closer to where you want to be.
-Write down your goals, deadlines and rewards for your progress.
-Take pride in all your small achievements, be persistent when things don’t go as planned and stay resilient even if things are not working out as expected.
+Write down your goals, deadlines, and rewards for your progress.
+Take pride in all your small achievements, be persistent when things don’t go as planned, and stay resilient even if things are not working out as expected.